-This course is primarily done in a combination of a lecture format and case study exercises that examine the application of relevant laws to issues in sports
+This course is primarily done in a combination of a lecture format and case study exercises that examine the application of relevant laws to issues in sports.

-Opinions held by other students should be respected in discussion, and conversations that do not contribute to the discussion should be held at minimum, if at all.
-Students are expected to have readings (especially assigned cases) for each week done prior to class.
+Opinions held by other students should be respected in the discussion posts.
+Students are expected to watch the videos and complete readings and assignments for each module.
+Students are informed of the due dates for projects and assignment well in advance.
+Therefore, extensions will not be given for assignments and late assignments will not be accepted.
+Make-up quizzes will not be offered.

-Class attendance is expected.
-Students will be informed of the due dates for projects and presentations well in advance of their due dates.
-Therefore, extensions will not be given for assignments and late assignments will only be accepted for 24 hours after the due date and will receive partial credit.
-Quizzes, cannot be made up or taken early, unless the student has an excused absence pursuant to the university policy cited below.
 The only exception is an excused absence consistent with the university policies and appropriate documentation is required.
 It is the student's responsibility to schedule time to make up any missed assignments.